material-motion/material-motion/concepts/primitives.md

 **Registration**: Gesture recognizers can be associated with elements.

-**Interpreting events**: Input events received by gesture recognizers are transformed into meaningful outputs.
-The output is often some form of a transformation: translation, rotation, or scale being the most common.
+**Interpreting events**: Gesture recognizers transform input events into meaningful outputs.
+The output is often some form of a transformation: the most common are translation, rotation, and scale.

 **Frequency of recognition**: Gestures may be recognized continuously (many times) or discretely (once).